 Windows has the biggest market, and supports the most devices.

-You can install a Linux subsystem on Windows, to gain the power of Linux on Windows, but it is not the same as running a Linux system.
+You can install a Linux subsystem on Windows to gain the power of Linux on Windows.
+Although it is not the same as running a Linux system.

 I do have some scripts which set up my system after I install Windows 10.
 Beware, these scripts can contain mistakes.
 I suggest you to read them and make your own.

 You have to run the scripts as administrator.

 There is also this tool which you can use.
 Learning how to write and manage your own scripts can often be a great skill though.
 It is not bad to know what you run.

 I recommend you to install Chocolatey.
 You can more easily install and upgrade applications with Chocolatey.
 You won’t have to visit a site to install an application anymore.

 Linux usually performs better than Windows, if your devices are supported.
 Most devices should work fine, but there are some devices which don’t work great.
 Linux offers much more customization than Windows, so it is perfect for that.

 Bluescreens do not exist in Linux, and you only have to restart your computer if there is a kernel update.
 Virus scanners on Linux are not needed, because it is very a secure operating system.
 Most Linux distros are completely free, as in price.